 Interested in taking the next steps to develop a Registered Apprenticeship Program?
 Please complete the Employer Resources Request form to get started.

-Registered Apprenticeships in Michigan Report - This report on apprenticeships in Michigan, which details demographic, occupation, wage, industry, and program information, builds and expands upon previous reports published by the Bureau of Labor Market Information and Strategic Initiatives (LMISI) in 2016 and 2019.
+Registered Apprenticeships in Michigan Report - This report on apprenticeships in Michigan, which details demographic, occupation, wage, industry, and program information, builds and expands upon previous reports published by the Michigan Center for Data and Analytics in 2016 and 2019.

 Registered Apprenticeship Expansion Awards